lyndskg/mac-volume-booster/README.md

 For the *front-end* and *UI* development, the following technologies and programming languages are recommended:
 - **<ins>Swift</ins>:** As the primary language for macOS app development.
 - **<ins>SwiftUI</ins>:** To create a modern and visually appealing minimalistic user interface.
+&nbsp;

-For the back-end and audio processing, the following library can be considered:
+For the *back-end* and audio processing, the following library can be considered:
 - **<ins>Core Audio</ins>:** For audio manipulation and volume boosting.

 <a name="built"></a>